Transitioning to Pio: a complete checklist for new Pio customers

 Webshipper

-If you are using Webshipper, make sure you have done necessary preparations both in Shopify and Webshipper.
-After that you can start to set up Shopify<>Webshipper integration.
-After these are in place you need to create an API key in Webshipper and send it to us and we will connect Webshipper and Pio for you.
-Read detailed instructions how to de these steps here: How to integrate with Webshipper
+If you are using Webshipper, make sure you have done the necessary preparations both in Shopify and Webshipper.
+After that, you can start to set up your Webshipper integration in the Pio app.

 How to use Pio - the basics

-Picking, storing and searching
+Picking, Storing, and Searching

-Pio has three basic functionalities: picking, storing and searching.
+Pio has three basic functionalities: picking, storing, and searching.
 We recommend that you get familiar with these functionalities already before your Pio grid is in place to understand the basics.
 We will also have training with you to go through these workflows together.

 Bin configuration

-We strongly recommended to use bin dividers to split bins into smaller compartments.
+We strongly recommend using bin dividers to split the bins into smaller compartments already when inserting the bins.
 This will maximize the storage capacity in your Pio grid.
-You should configure bins before you start storing products in the system.
-This is the most effective use of time, as you can configure bins in large batches.
-Note that bin configuration workflow in Pio app is only available for Pio Admins.
-Learn how to configure bins here: How to configure bins and How to insert bin dividers.
-We recommend that you also read our storage optimization tips in this article: How to optimize storage capacity in bins
+You should configure a large number of your bins during bin insert, and at the latest, before you start storing products in the system.
+This is the most effective use of time, as you can configure bins in large batches, and also because it is only empty bins that can be reconfigured into other layouts at a later stage.

 Shelf items (oversized items)